Home Buying Guide: Frequently Asked Questions

 What kind of mortgage should I use to buy a home in Charlotte?

 This depends on your finances; your credit score, lending history, and annual income.
 The best way to figure out which mortgage is right for you is to sit down with a lender to get pre-approved for a mortgage.

-In this process, the lender will review all of your finances.
+During this process, the lender will review all of your finances.
 They'll go over your credit score, credit history, annual income, and debt to see how much the bank is willing to lend you.
-I recommend meeting with at least two different lenders before deciding on one, this way you can be sure you're getting the best deal.
+I recommend meeting with at least two different lenders before deciding on one; this way, you can be sure you're getting the best deal.

-There are a number of different mortgages available, but the most common are these:
+There are a number of different mortgages available, but here are the most common types:

-Conventional Mortgage: This is what most people think of when they think 'mortgage.'
+Conventional Mortgage: This is probably what what comes to mind when you think of a 'mortgage.'
 This typically includes a 20% down payment and fixed interest rate.